Rigidity of the Torelli subgroup in $Out(F_N)$: Twist-rich subgroups

 \begin{de}[Twist-rich subgroups] Let $N\ge 4$.
 A subgroup $\Gamma\subseteq\ia$ is \emph{twist-rich} if for every free splitting $S$ of $F_N$ such that $S/F_N$ is a rose with nonabelian vertex stabilizer $G_v$, and every half-edge $e$ adjacent to $v$, the intersection of $\Gamma$ with the group of twists about $e$ is nonabelian and viewed as a subgroup of $G_v$, it is not contained in any proper free factor of $G_v$. \end{de}

 We allow a `rose with a single petal' for $S/F_N$, in which case $S$ is simply a one-edge nonseparating free splitting.
-Notice that the last assumption that the intersection of $\Gamma$ with the group of twists about $e$ contains a nonsimple element can be equivalently replaced by the assumption that the intersection of $\Gamma$ with the group of twists about $e$ is not contained in any proper free factor of $G_v$ -- see the proof of \cite[Proposition~7.3(4)]{HW}.
+Notice that the last assumption that the group of twists about $e$ is not contained in any proper free factor of $G_v$, can equivalently be replaced by the intersection of $\Gamma$ with the group of twists about $e$ contains a nonsimple element -- see the proof of \cite[Proposition~7.3(4)]{HW}.
 Notice that finite-index subgroups of twist-rich subgroups of $\Out(F_N)$ are again twist-rich.

 \begin{remark} This definition of twist-richness is different from, and \emph{a priori} weaker than (though we do not have explicit new examples) the one given in \cite[Definition~7.1]{HW}: Hypothesis~$(H_1)$ from there has been removed.
 The condition about existence of nonsimple elements in the group of twists is slightly weaker than the condition in Hypothesis~$(H_2)$ from \cite[Definition~7.1]{HW}, and we only need to look at roses rather than arbitrary free splittings. \end{remark}